liangcai2012/savant-torrey-ranch/README.md

 # Installation

-renamce the project name to `savant`.
+rename the project name to `savant`.

 ## dev mode install